supervisorphp/supervisor/README.md

 * Zend XML-RPC

 **Note:** fXmlRpc can be used with several HTTP Clients.
 See the list on it's website.
 This is the reason why Client specific connectors has been removed.
 There is also a custom Client implementing `fXmlRpc\ClientInterface` which uses [indigophp/http-adapter](https://github.com/indigophp/http-adapter) package.

+### Authentication

+As of version 3.0.0 `setCredentials` is no longer part of the `Connector` interface.
+As in the example you can use the `Authentication` adapter, but that only works if you use [indigophp/http-adapter](https://github.com/indigophp/http-adapter) adapters.
+Otherwise you have to provide authentication data to the HTTP Client of your choice.
+(For example Guzzle supports it out-of-the-box)

 ## Configuration